Dissecting power of intersection of two context-free languages: Introduction

 We sketch the basic ideas of our proof.
-Recall that a non-associative word on the letter $a$ is a ``well parenthesized'' word containing a given number of occurrences of $a$.
+Note that a non-associative word on the letter $a$ is a ``well parenthesized'' word containing a given number of occurrences of $a$.
 It is known that the number of non-associative words containing $n+1$ occurrences of $a$ is equal to the $n$-th Catalan number \cite{stanley_fomin_1999}.
 For example for $n=3$ we have five distinct non-associative words: $(((aa)a)a)$, $((aa)(aa))$, $(a(a(aa)))$, $(a((aa)a))$, and $((a(aa))a)$.
-Every non-associative word contains the prefix $(^ka$ for some $k\in\mathbb{N}_1$, where $(^k$ denotes the $k$-th power of the opening bracket.
+Every non-associative word contains the prefix $(^ka$ for some $k\in\mathbb{N}^+$, where $(^k$ denotes the $k$-th power of the opening bracket.
 We show that there are non-associative words such that $k$ equals ``approximately'' $\log_2{n}$.
-We construct two context free languages whose intersection accepts such words; we call these words \emph{balanced extended non-associative words}.
+We construct two context-free languages whose intersection accepts such words and we call these words \emph{balanced extended non-associative words}.
 By counting the number of opening brackets of a balanced extended non-associative word with $n$ occurrences of $a$ we can compute the logarithm of the number of occurrences of $a$.
-If $\alpha$ is a constant and $L$ is a $2^{\alpha}$-geometrically growing language then the language is obviously constantly growing.
-Less formally said, by means of intersection of two context free languages we transform the challenge of dissecting a geometrically growing language to the challenge of dissecting a constantly growing language.
+If $L$ is a geometrically growing language then the language is obviously constantly growing.
+Hence, by means of intersection of two context-free languages we transform the challenge of dissecting a geometrically growing language to the challenge of dissecting a constantly growing language.
 This approach allows us to prove our result.